Managing side effects

 - Most supermarkets offer an online home delivery service.

-- Ready-prepared/frozen meals can be delivered by a supermarket or a specialist company.
+- Ready-prepared/frozen meals can be delivered by a meal delivery

 - Some people find it helpful to set alarms or write daily